 Regulation (EC) No 223/2009 on European statistics (recital 24 and Article 20(4)) of 11 March 2009 (OJ L 87, p.
 164), stipulates the need to establish common principles and guidelines ensuring the confidentiality of data used for the production of European statistics and the access to those confidential data with due account for technical developments and the requirements of users in a democratic society.

-The national policy is to use the p-percent rule, which means a cell is considered sensitive if the biggest contributor to the cell can be estimated with an error within P% of the true value.
+The national policy employs the p-percent rule.
+According to this rule, a cell is deemed sensitive if the largest contributor to the cell can be estimated with an error margin within P% of the true value.

 7.2.
 Confidentiality - data treatment